Homemade Salsa

 5 from 9 votes

-Learn how to make a traditional salsa with this easy recipe.
-Ready to enjoy in 5 minutes and made in a blender for ease.
+Learn to make a homemade salsa with this easy step-by-step tutorial recipe.
+Ready to enjoy in 5 minutes and made in a blender for ease!

 This post may contain affiliate links.
 Please read our disclosure policy.

-Here is a quick and easy tutorial for making fresh homemade tomato salsa, aka pico de gallo, in the food processor.
-It is almost as easy as twisting open the jar that has been sitting in your kitchen cabinet for ages.
-No food processor?
-Chop the ingredients by hand or use a blender.
+Here is a quick and easy tutorial for making fresh homemade salsa, aka pico de gallo, in the food processor.
+If you want to learn how to make salsa, I would say it’s almost as easy as twisting open the jar that has been sitting in your kitchen cabinet for ages.
+And make sure to try it with my Chicken Fajitas, Breakfast Tacos or Taco Stuffed Peppers

-Homemade pico de gallo, especially when made with ripe, in-season tomatoes and other fresh ingredients has robust, zesty flavors and no added sugar or other unnecessary ingredients.
+Homemade salsa, especially when made with ripe, in-season tomatoes and other fresh ingredients has the best flavor, and no added sugar or other unnecessary ingredients.
 Plus, you control the spice level.

 • Cilantro: Hate cilantro?
 Try parsley or the minced tops of green onions.